vinaynpatil/TicTacToe/README.md

-This is my implementation of the popular game - TicTacToe using TypeScript.
+This is my implementation of the popular game - TicTacToe using JavaScript.

 There are 2 versions of the computer, one which is very easy to beat and the other impossible to beat.